UiharuKazari2008/openCreditIC/README.md

 # openCreditIC / PayPass
 Cheap Networked RFID Reader(s) and cloud-free server for arcade cabinet credit payments.
 Uses card serial number for ID and local server to manage cards and balances

-I hold no responsibility if you use this in a buiness as of the time of writing there is no encryption or authentication with the server/readers
+I hold no responsibility if you use this in a business as of the time of writing there is no encryption or authentication with the server/readers

 ## Features
 * ESP32-based RFID Card reader designed for low cast and easy build